django/deps/draft/table_value_expression.rst

    Cohort.objects.values("subject", "duration")

 As a scalar expression, this has no single ``output_field``.
-As a table expression, it could expose named columns:
+As a table source, it could expose named columns:

 .. code-block:: python